michiruf/MCAllayFollowAlways/README.md

 Allays will follow the player that gave them an item always, even through portals.

-## Behaviour

-The allay will teleport when:
-* TODO

-Chunks will be kept loaded when:
-* TODO

 ## Installation

 To install this plugin **fabric**, **[fabric API](https://modrinth.com/mod/fabric-api)** and **[owo-lib](https://modrinth.com/mod/owo-lib)** is required.